Adolphe Merkle Institute: Research Activities

 AMI's research revolves around soft nanomaterials, such as such as nanoparticles, colloids, polymers, nanostructures, and nanopores, and emphasizes bio-inspired materials design, stimuli-responsive materials, optical materials, energy materials, sensing, the detection of nanoparticles in complex media, and the investigation of the interactions of nanomaterials with biological systems.

 The Polymer Chemistry & Materials group is conducting research on stimuli-responsive or smart polymers, supramolecular systems, bio-inspired materials, nanocomposites, and polymer mechanochemistry.

 The BioNanomaterials group's research focuses on bioprinting, hazard assessment of nanomaterials, nanoparticle analysis and nanobiomechanics.

 The BioPhysics group's research includes nanopores for single molecule analysis, bio-inspired voltage generation and pore forming peptides.

 The Soft Matter Physics group is investigating and manufacturing nanostructured materials made by polymer self-assembly, energy materials for solar cells and batteries, photonic and plasmonic effects arising from structured materials, bio-inspired materials and surfaces.

+The Mechanoresponsive Materials Group focuses on developing optical probes for polymers and soft matter, particularly for the detection of mechanical damage in these materials, using high-resolution microscopy techniques and bio-inspired approaches.

-In 2017 the institute had 33 active research projects.
-Topics of investigation include color-generation in insects, the effect of graphene on human lungs, bio-inspired drug delivery, record-breaking perovskite solar cells, and electric eel-inspired energy devices.
+In 2023 the institute had 40 active research projects.
+Topics of investigation include color generation in insects, soft worm-like robots, the development of guidelines for nanomaterials waste disposal, artificial muscles, squid-inspired materials damage detection, and electric eel-inspired membranes.

 Education

 For the master's students there is a strong early focus on 'hands-on' work in the AMI laboratories as well as the opportunity to join one of the research groups for their master's thesis.

-In 2015 AMI launched an interdisciplinary master's program at the interface of Physics, Chemistry, and Biology that emphasizes bio-inspired materials.